unsupervisedlearner1123/ml-chat-app/README.md

 Replace YOUR_REGISTRY_URL with the URL of your Docker registry.

-3. Create an EKS cluster in your AWS account.
+3. Create an AKS cluster in your Azure account.

-4. Deploy the app to EKS:
+4. Deploy the app to AKS:

 ```
-aws eks update-kubeconfig --name YOUR_CLUSTER_NAME --region YOUR_REGION
-kubectl apply -f kubernetes/
+kubectl apply -f azdeploy.yaml
 ```

-Replace YOUR_CLUSTER_NAME and YOUR_REGION with the name and region of your EKS cluster.

 5. Access the app:

 ```
-kubectl get svc chatbot-service
+kubectl get service chatapp-front2 --watch
 ```

-This will return the DNS name of the load balancer service.
+This will return the IP address where the service is deployed to.
 Use this to access the app in your web browser.

 ## Load Testing